 Eating, exploring, hiking, swimming.
-Those are not the only things we did during our one month stay in the Caribbean!
-We also did something a little more adventurous, a "first" for us landlubbers... snorkeling!
+Those are not the only things to do in the Caribbean!
+Feel like something a little more adventurous?
+Give snorkeling a try!

-On this side of the beach there is a quiet little cove, as you can see.
-There is a massive rock (on the right, not shown) that forms the right side of the little cove.
+On the west side of the beach there is a quiet little cove, as you can see.
+There is a massive rock that forms the north side of the little cove.
 It creates a calm little bay, ripe with fish.

-The water is shallow here, and you don't have to swim out very far to see some brightly colored fish.
+The water is shallow here, and you don't have to swim out very far to see some brightly colored marine life.
 And if you push on to the end and around a corner of rocks, you'll see beautiful large elk coral and schools of hundreds of bright yellow fish!
-I was in awe!
+It leaves you in awe!

-The second spot is directly in front of the villa, a little to the east, but 50-100 yards or so...
+Barnes Bay's second great spot is in front of Mango's, a little to the west, about 50-100 yards or so...

 There is a wide shallow reef that comes in very close to shore, and also extends a fair way out.
 Just snorkel easily all over, and look for the little caves and holes.
 They are all full of beautiful fish.

-But, the true beauty is deeper out.
-One day my dad and I swam out further, and further.. really far.
+The true beauty is deeper out.
+One day my dad and I swam out further, and further... really far.
 I felt like a shark might be in these waters.